Table of Contents_

 There’s plenty of information available, thankfully, on how rider weight can affect energy efficiency in light vehicles, all of which will help you to find the best electric bike for your needs.
 You may want to take a look at how e-bike battery range is determined in general as well.

 The range and energy capacity of Ebike batteries can seem wildly inconsistent and varied, but there’s a good reason for that: many factors affect an e-bike’s range besides the bike itself.
 The terrain rode on, wind and weather conditions, and tire type can all shorten or lengthen battery range significantly, but rider weight is probably the easiest factor to measure on a user-by-user basis- though it’s still not an exact science.
+If you are looking for a bike that can handle heavier riders with ease, you may want to check out the Tern GSD electric bike.
+Alternatively, if you are curious you can also check out these highly-rated adult tricycles as they may have a higher weight limit than ebikes.

 Keeping tires properly inflated, relying on pedal power as much as possible, and keeping your battery charged during storage can help mitigate weight load effects on battery efficiency.